 History of the Helmholtz-Zentrum Berlin für Materialien und Energie

 The HZB emerged from the amalgamation of the Hahn-Meitner Institute (HMI) and the Berliner Elektronen-Speicherring Gesellschaft für Synchrotronstrahlung (organisation for conducting synchrotron radiation research using the BESSY II electron storage ring in Berlin).
 HZB began its history – or rather, its future – on January 1, 2009.
 Two institutions rich in tradition were amalgamated at that time, with two scientific locations remaining: Wannsee and Adlershof.
-The HZB has three areas of primary research today: Energy Materials, Renewable Energies, and research at large-scale facilities, all sharing a common scientific approach of researching thin-film technologies.
+The HZB has six areas of primary research today: Solar Energy, Chemical Energy, Quantum and Functional Materials, Photon Science, Accelerators and Scientific Instrumentation and Support.
 The research is closely associated with the operation and advanced development of the BESSY II photon source.

 The older of the two institutes, the Hahn-Meitner Institute (HMI), was founded in Wannsee in 1959.
 It was named after physicist Lise Meitner and chemist Otto Hahn, who both attended its dedication on March 14th.
 Willy Brandt, then mayor of Berlin, also attended and dedicated the centrepiece of the research centre at the time, the Berlin Experimental Reactor (BER I).